sparkflows/sparkflows-docs/docs/tutorials/data-engineeringII/retail-data-preparation.rst

 Overview
 ---------

-In this example, we start with 5 datasets, read them in & understand their schema in the process, perform data cleaning and then apply appropriate aggregations and joins.
+In this example, we start with 3 datasets, read them in & understand their schema in the process, perform data cleaning and then apply appropriate aggregations and joins.

 The cleansed and tranformed datasets are written to HDFS as CSV files.
 These dataset can as well we written as Parquet, Avro, JSON, XML files or to HIVE/Relational tables as needed.

 Datasets
 --------

-- facts.dat : Contains fixed length records of products sold to customers
+- stores-data-set.csv : Contains fixed length records of store data
-- geo.csv : Contains mapping of geo ids to geo names
-- product.csv : Contains mapping of product ids to product names
-- customer.csv : Contains mapping of customer ids to customer names
-- time.csv : Contains mapping of various time interval ids to corresponding names
+- features-data-set.csv : Contains features data
+- sales-data-set.csv: Contains sales data

 Workflow
 --------